Kenny4297/Chess_Website/README.md

 ## Next Steps
+- Continue working on the openings page.
+Make sure each image is a url to the wikipedia page, and that the interface is similar to "Steam" and "The Chess Website" as well.
+    - Add any specific details to the FS Notes and create a mini review about them as well

-- Finnish up the other pages
+- Finish up the other pages
 - Add some media queries for 760px and 470px?
 (Find the correct measurement for tablets and phones)